realworldocaml/book/book/gadts/README.md

 ## When are GADTs useful?

-The typed language we showed above is a fine example as far as it goes.
-But GADTs are useful far beyond the realm of designing little languages.
-In this section, we'll go over some broader examples of where GADTs can be usefully applied.
+The typed language we showed above is a perfectly reasonable example, but it might give you an overly narrow sense of where GADTs show up.
+In this section, we'll try to give you a sampling of other places where GADTs can be usefully applied.

 ### Varying your return type